Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

-To impose smoothness regularization on the estimated correspondence scoring map, we introduce a momentum-guided adaptive weighting strategy that follows the training dynamics of the displacement estimator.
-In the early stage of training, the displacement estimator is largely in \textit{exploration} phase, and thus both the predictions of displacement and scoring estimators are not accurate enough.
-Having strong smoothness regularization during this stage will harm the learning of both models.
-In the later stage of training, when both displacement and scoring estimators are close to convergence, the significance of the smoothness constraint intensifies to prevent non-smooth distortion when re-weighting error residuals.
+\textbf{Momentum guided adaptive smoothness regularization.} To impose smoothness regularization on the estimated correspondence scoring map, we introduce a momentum-guided adaptive weighting strategy that follows the training dynamics of the displacement estimator.
+In the early stages of training, the displacement and scoring estimators will be inaccurate.
+Having strong smoothness will impede the learning by constraining scores; thus, lower degree of regularization during this phase should be imposed to allow for exploration to find suitable hypotheses.
+In the later stage of training, we increase degree of regularization to allow for convergence when re-weighting error residuals.

 To accommodate this design, we utilize the momentum of error residuals as an indicator of the current training status, adjusting the degree of the smoothness constraint accordingly.
-We first compute the mean of error residuals at the training step $T$ as
+The mean residuals at the training step $T$ is given by

-Recall that $I_s(x),I_t(x)\in[0,1]$, the mean error residuals are within range $\mu_T\in[0,1]$.
+Recall that $I_s(x),I_t(x)\in[0,1]$ and $\lfloor\hat{u}_T\rfloor$ denotes stopping gradient on estimated displacement.
+Note: the mean residuals are within range $\mu_T\in[0,1]$.
 We then apply a cosine function that is monotonically decreasing concavely as the activation